The Long Goodbye (novel): Appearances in other works

 The Long Good-bye has been referred to in other works of fiction.
 Greg Iles referred to Chandler and the novel's title in his own novel The Quiet Game, in which one character is named Marston.
 It has been featured in the Japanese tokusatsu drama Kamen Rider W, in which the main character constantly reads from a Japanese version of the book.
 Also, the character of Marlowe is directly referenced as the inspiration behind the name of the character, Philip.
 Michael Connelly refers to the novel's title and quotes from it in his own novel The Black Ice.
 There are flashbacks to the events in this novel in the homage Marlowe novel The Black-Eyed Blonde.

+The sixteenth episode in Season 2 'Stargate: Atlantis' is "The Long Goodbye", an homage to Chandler's novel.

 The novel's title has been alluded to in the titles of other works of fiction with a hardboiled, noir, detective or gangster theme, including the British gangster film The Long Good Friday (1980), an episode of Star Trek: The Next Generation entitled "The Big Goodbye" (1988), and Frank Miller's graphic novel The Hard Goodbye (1991–92), the first volume in the Sin City series.

 In music, crime novelist Matt Rees's band Poisonville, which is named after the fictitious location of the Dashiell Hammett novel Red Harvest, released a song about The Long Goodbye on its first album.
 Rees described the novel as "a creepier book than people think."

 The 1973 novel Triste, Solitario y Final by Argentine writer Osvaldo Soriano refers to the final words of Phillip Marlowe to Terry Lennox: "I won't say goodbye.
 I said it to you when it meant something.
 I said it when it was sad and lonely and final".